Recruiting Corner: Executive Assistant Edition with Janette Levya and Rachel Chavez

 We were so accustomed to a schedule that we had in place, meaning myself and my kids.

-I commute for a living so there was just this set schedule where it was like by 6 15 you're awake, by 6 45 your teeth are washed, you have your backpack, 7 o'clock we're out the door.
+I commute for a living, so there was just this set schedule where it was like by 6.15, you're awake.

-You know, it turned into 7 30, 7 45 is here, let me roll out of bed and ask my mom for a pop tart and not pay attention to none of my classes.
+Let me roll out of bed and ask my mom for a Pop-Tart and not pay attention to none of my classes.

 You know, it was a constant juggle of learning where the balance was.

-I think one of the things that a lot of parents have agreed upon that being remote and then having the kids, you know, you had to be their teacher, when do you turn off your laptop?
+I think one of the things that a lot of parents have agreed upon that being remote and then having the kids, you know, you had to be their teacher.

-Like how do you find the time to take away?
+When do you turn off your laptop?
+Like, how do you find the time to take away?

 Because you feel like if you dedicated 30 minutes to their schoolwork, you got to dedicate an extra hour to your actual work.

-There's some needs that are very early in the morning, there's some that full-on hit like between the hours of like noon to five, and there's others where, you know, there's late night requests that are coming in that essentially become morning tasks as well.
+There's some that full-on hit like between the hours of like noon to five, and there's others where, you know, there's late-night requests that are coming in that essentially become morning tasks as well.

-I had, it took me a while, but I had to get into a rhythm of studying a routine again at home.
+It took me a while, but I had to get into a rhythm of studying a routine again at home.

-The kids weren't on board with it because they knew that they didn't have a school to go to, so they were like, well we can wake up until like 8 25.
+The kids weren't on board with it because they knew that they didn't have a school to go to, so they were like, well, we can wake up until like 8.25.

 That doesn't work for me.
-I'm ready and kicking away since 5 30 a.m.

-every single day, so I had to really push myself and the kids and the kids stuck with the 8 p.m.
+I'm ready and kicking away since 5.30 a.m. every single day, so I had to really push myself and the kids, and the kids stuck with the 8 p.m.

-You know, and exchanging, you know, the little like horror parent stories of like kids having meltdowns, of like them not wanting to do this, but they understand it and I think that is what's, that has helped extremely my relationship with them in regards to them knowing that I will always get my work done, my work done no matter what time of the day it is or no matter how urgent it is, I will always get to it right then and there, but also being able to give me that balance of saying, you know, you have the kids, like take whatever time you need.
+Joe and Janet both have three children of their own, so we've come to an understanding, and it's been definitely an interesting story time every week when we share stories of, well, what did your three kids do this last week during school work, you know, and exchanging, you know, the little like horror parent stories of like kids having meltdowns, of like them not wanting to do this, but they understand it, and I think that is what that has helped extremely my relationship with them in regards to them knowing that I will always get my work done, no matter what time of the day it is, or no matter how urgent it is, I will always get to it right then and there, but also being able to give me that balance of saying, you know, you have the kids, like take whatever time you need.

 I can say that they've, I tried to encourage me to take PTO, I don't know how many times, I've lost track of it.